-The course is accredited by the Australian Psychological Society.
+The course is accredited by the Australian Psychology Accreditation Council.

 For registration as a psychologist in South Australia, students must complete an Honours program in Psychology and either two years of supervised experience or an approved qualification such as the Master of Psychology.

-Full membership of the Australian Psychological Society requires an Honours degree in psychology and an accredited postgraduate qualification.
+Full membership of the Australian Psychology Accreditation Council requires an Honours degree in psychology and an accredited postgraduate qualification.